-- 5.11.32 The Secretary of State should not grant consent for development on existing open space, sports and recreational buildings and land unless an assessment has been undertaken either by the local authority or independently, which has shown the open space or the buildings and land to be surplus to requirements or the Secretary of State determines that the benefits of the project (including need), outweigh the potential loss of such facilities, taking into account any positive proposals made by the applicant to provide new, improved or compensatory land or facilities. - 5.11.33 The loss of playing fields should only be allowed where applicants can demonstrate that they will be replaced with facilities of equivalent or better quantity or quality in a suitable location. - 5.11.34 The Secretary of State should ensure that applicants do not site their scheme on the best and most versatile agricultural land without justification.
+- 5.11.31 The Secretary of State should not grant consent for development on existing open space, sports and recreational buildings and land unless an assessment has been undertaken either by the local authority or independently, which has shown the open space or the buildings and land to be surplus to requirements or the Secretary of State determines that the benefits of the project (including need), outweigh the potential loss of such facilities, taking into account any positive proposals made by the applicant to provide new, improved or compensatory land or facilities. - 5.11.32 The loss of playing fields should only be allowed where applicants can demonstrate that they will be replaced with facilities of equivalent or better quantity or quality in a suitable location. - 5.11.33 The Secretary of State should ensure that applicants do not site their scheme on the best and most versatile agricultural land without justification.
 Where schemes are to be sited on best and most versatile agricultural land the Secretary of State should take into account the economic and other benefits of that land.
-Where development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality. - 5.11.35 In considering the impact on maintaining coastal recreation sites and features, the Secretary of State should expect applicants to have taken advantage of opportunities to maintain and enhance access to the coast.
-In doing so the Secretary of State should consider the implications for development of the creation of a continuous signed and managed route around the coast, as provided for in the Marine and Coastal Access Act 2009. - 5.11.36 When located in the Green Belt, energy infrastructure projects may comprise 'inappropriate development'.257 Inappropriate development is by definition harmful to the Green Belt.
-The NPPF makes clear that most new building is inappropriate in Green Belt and should be refused permission unless in very special circumstances. - 5.11.37 Very special circumstances are not defined in national planning policy as it is for the individual decision maker to assess each case on its merits and give relevant circumstances their due weight.
-However, when considering any planning application affecting Green Belt land, the Secretary of State should ensure that substantial weight is given to any harm to the Green Belt when considering any https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1005759/NPPF July_2021.pdf application for such development, while taking account, in relation to renewable and linear infrastructure, of the extent to which its physical characteristics are such that it has limited or no impact on the fundamental purposes of Green Belt designation.
-Very special circumstances may include the wider environmental benefits associated with increased production of energy from renewables and other low carbon sources.
+Where development of agricultural land is demonstrated to be necessary, areas of poorer quality land should be preferred to those of a higher quality. - 5.11.34 In considering the impact on maintaining coastal recreation sites and features, the Secretary of State should expect applicants to have taken advantage of opportunities to maintain and enhance access to the coast.
+In doing so the Secretary of State should consider the implications for development of the creation of a continuous signed and managed route around the coast, as provided for in the Marine and Coastal Access Act 2009. - 5.11.35 When located in the Green Belt, energy infrastructure projects may comprise 'inappropriate development'.
+Inappropriate development is by definition harmful to the Green Belt.
+The NPPF makes clear that most new building is inappropriate in Green Belt and should be refused permission unless in very special circumstances.

+&lt;sup>233 Referred to in paragraphs 153-160 of section 13 of the NPPF - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1005759/NPPF \July\2021.pdf